 Progress the pre-clinical development of DNDi-0690, a selected nitroimidazole for the treatment of visceral leishmaniasis and possibly cutaneous leishmaniasis.

 current phase of drug development

-DNDI-0690 and other potential lead compounds for visceral leishmaniasis were profiled in vitro against CL-causing strains of Leishmania at the London School of Hygiene & Tropical Medicine and the Walter Reed Army Institute of Research.
+Following its nomination as a pre-clinical candidate in September 2015, DNDI-0690 was profiled in vitro against strains of Leishmania that cause cutaneous leishmaniasis at the London School of Hygiene & Tropical Medicine and the Walter Reed Army Institute of Research.

 Pre-clinical work to prepare for first-in-human studies was completed in 2019.
 A first Phase I study ran through early 2020 and demonstrated a favourable safety profile for single dose administration in healthy adults.

 Get our latest news, personal stories, research articles, and job opportunities.